0xGery/0xio-sdk/README.md

 - **Developer Friendly**: Advanced debugging tools and development mode logging
 - **Production Ready**: Clean builds with zero console noise in production

-> **Disclaimer**: This is an unofficial, community-built project for the 0xio network.
-It is not affiliated with, endorsed by, or maintained by the official 0xio team.
+> **Disclaimer**: This is an unofficial, community-built project for the Octra Network.
+It is not affiliated with, endorsed by, or maintained by the official Octra team.

-> **Note**: This SDK is developed by NullxGery (0xGery) for the 0xio network ecosystem.
+> **Note**: This SDK is developed by NullxGery (0xGery) for the Octra Network ecosystem.

 ## What's New in v1.0.0